iPhone 6 & 6Plus stuck Searching or No service (Error-1) fix

 The repair to restore service on the iPhone involves removing the motherboard from the phone and then also removing the EMI shield above the cellular components to expose the baseband.

-There are couple of ics which manages your iPhone connection to the carrier.
+There are the couple of ics which manages your iPhone connection to the carrier.
 Out of these all iPhone network ic ( internal circuit ) most important is baseband ic MDM9625M OBA baseband CPU ic 4G LTE chip modem processor U-BB-RF.

 iPhone 6 no service or searching solution of repairing baseband ic is very skilled repair.
 Remove baseband ic then clean the pads on logic board recall it and then install is again.